ramanpreetsingh8800/spotify_azure_proj1/README.md

 Trigger with no parameters — the `input_loop` default value covers all five tables.
 Override `input_loop` if you need to ingest a subset.

----

-## Security Notes

-> ⚠️ Credentials in linked service JSON files are ADF-encrypted (`encryptedCredential`).
-Do **not** commit plaintext connection strings or passwords.
->
-> ⚠️ The Logic App webhook URL in `LoopIncrementalIngestion` contains a signature token.
-If this repo is public, rotate the Logic App SAS key immediately and consider storing the URL in ADF's Key Vault-linked parameter store instead.

----

 ## Potential Improvements

 - Enable **parallel ForEach** (`isSequential: false`) to ingest all tables concurrently once volume justifies it.